2024 ACC Under-19 Asia Cup

 The 2024 ACC Under-19 Asia Cup was the eleventh edition of the ACC Under-19 Asia Cup, a limited overs cricket tournament featuring eight Under-19 teams.
-It played from 29 November to 8 December 2024.
+It was played from 29 November to 8 December 2024.
 The five full members of the Asian Cricket Council took part in the tournament: Afghanistan, Bangladesh, India, Pakistan, and Sri Lanka, along with the top three ranked teams from the qualifiers round, Japan, Nepal and UAE.

 Bangladesh were the defending champions, having won their maiden title in 2023, beating the United Arab Emirates in the final by 195 runs.

 Bangladesh won their second consecutive title beating the India in the final by 59 runs.